Intermittent fasting (IF): it’s one of the newest health fads that’s backed by some science and tons of anecdotal raving benefits.

-When it comes to changes we experience from eating choices, consistency matters.
-So if someone does IF for a certain period of time and experiences weight loss, they would need to continue doing the same thing in order to keep seeing those results, just like with any shift in eating.
-And I am skeptical that it’s realistic to assume that will always be the case, as schedules and obligations and priorities are constantly changing.
+When it comes to results you get from changing how you eat, consistency matters.
+So if someone does IF for a certain period of time and experiences weight loss, they would need to continue doing the same thing in order to keep seeing those results—just like with any shift in eating.

 I fear that this can be damaging to the mindset and emotional health of individuals who experience any weight re-gain when things get busy or life changes happen.

-I know this because I have tried IF before, twice.
+This topic matters to me a lot because I have tried IF, twice.
 The first time, it was a couple years ago when I was working for a meal planning company that encouraged it.
 The second time, it was last year when I was going through my Institute for Integrative Nutrition classes.

 And that’s just during the time when IF was a thing.
-I went on plenty of diets in my past that discouraged eating between meals or outside of certain timeframes.
+I went on plenty of diets in my past that greatly discouraged eating between meals or outside of certain timeframes.
 For example, I used to think eating at night was the worst thing you could do.
 As a result, it triggered a lot of my nightly binges.

-In all cases, this led me to obsess too much about what I was putting into my mouth and when.
+In all cases, this led me to obsess too much about what I was putting into my mouth and when I was doing it.
 That obsession led to anxiety and shame for feeling hungry or eating at the “wrong” times.
 The result of that was usually overeating at best and intense binge eating at worst.

 For me, food rules = restriction = an unhealthy mind = my eating all out of whack.

 For me, I’m far better off listening to my body when it comes to the times I eat.
-There are some days I wake up and I’m not hungry for a few hours, so I wait to eat until I want food.
-If I have a really filling dinner in the evening, I’ll go to bed without needing a snack.
+There are some days I wake up and I’m not hungry for a few hours, so I wait to eat.
+If I have a really filling dinner in the evening, I’ll go to bed without a snack simply because I’m satisfied.
 Other nights, I’ll have something before bed.
 (In fact, if I don’t, I either can’t get to sleep or wake up in the middle of the night hungry!)

-If IF works for you and you feel good in mind and body when you do it, that’s great.
-But for me, when it IS intentional, I feel that familiar panic coming up again — the food anxiety I’ve spent so many years healing myself from.
+Now if IF works for you and you feel good in mind and body when you do it, that’s great.
+But for me, when it is intentional, I feel that familiar panic coming up again: the food anxiety I’ve spent so many years healing myself from.
 It feels harmful and stressful, and it causes unhealthy eating patterns for me long-term.
-And I would rather live without that.
+And I don’t think I’m alone in that.